Great Māhele: 1840 Constitution of the Kingdom of Hawaii

 The 1840 Constitution of the Kingdom of Hawaii established a constitutional monarchy.
 It stated that the land belonged to its people and was to be managed by the king.
 It established executive, legislative and judicial branches of government.
 The document established allodial title property rights which maintained the lands in the hands of Hawaiian subjects to mālama (nurture and sustain).

 In order to protect Hawaiian lands from foreigners, Kamehameha III divided the lands among all the people of Hawaiʻi, aliʻi, konohiki and makaʻainana alike.
 The Mahele changed the previous land system under which the kuleana (responsibility and obligation) to mālama ʻāina was given by the mōʻī (king) to an aliʻi nui (high chief), his subordinate aliʻi and konohiki who received taxes and tribute from the people who worked the land collectively.
 Private land ownership did not exist.

 The Māhele came into effect on March 7, 1848.
 It allocated one-third of the land to the mōʻī (monarch), known as Hawaiian crown lands.
 Another third was allocated among the aliʻi and konohiki (chiefs and managers of each ahupuaʻa (traditional land division running from the coast to the mountaintop).
 The remaining one-third was given to the makaʻāinana (common people).
 The law required land claims to be filed within two years under the Kuleana Act of 1850.
 Many Hawaiians made no claim.

-Most of the land was sold by the government of the Republic to settlers from the continental US or auctioned to the Big Five corporations.
-This resulted in the state owning 32% of the land, while another 4.8% became Hawaiian Homelands.
+Most of the land was sold by the government of the Republic of Hawaii to settlers from the continental United States or auctioned to the Big Five corporations.